"Government policies may change, but our mission and our values do not."

-I look forward to conquering the 162-mile distance between Wellesley and Provincetown with Team Fear Nothing alongside my medical school classmate, Dr. Henry Su, in support of his wife and another of my classmates, Dr. Kimmie Ng, an Oncologist and Director of the Young Onset Colorectal Cancer Center at the Dana-Farber Cancer Institute!
-I am privileged to be directing all my fundraising to support her translational research, particularly in Young Onset Colorectal Cancer, a cancer whose incidence has been skyrocketing amongst younger and younger patients (such as the late Chadwick Boseman, Boston University's own Ibram X. Kendi, and my late high school friend, Dr. Rachel Permuth who passed away in May 2022).
+I look forward to conquering the 162-mile distance between Wellesley and Provincetown with Team Fear Nothing alongside my medical school classmate, Dr. Henry Su, in support of his wife and another of my classmates, Dr. Kimmie Ng, Associate Chief of GI Oncology and Director of the Young Onset Colorectal Cancer Center at the Dana-Farber Cancer Institute!
+I am privileged to be directing all my fundraising to support her translational research, particularly in Colorectal Cancer, a cancer whose incidence has been skyrocketing amongst younger and younger patients (such as the late Chadwick Boseman, Boston University's own Ibram X. Kendi, and my late high school friend, Dr. Rachel Permuth).
 In fact, colorectal cancer is now the leading cause of cancer death in males under 50 and the 2nd leading cause in females under 50 with rates continuing to rise rapidly and globally.

 Colorectal Cancer screening and treatment is a cause near and dear to my heart, not only as an individual with a family history of colon cancer, but as an Abdominal Radiologist and long-time advocate for colorectal cancer screening, especially when it comes to raising awareness for the option of CT Colonography (CTC, aka Virtual Colonoscopy).
 This is an excellent and often overlooked option for those looking to avoid a traditional colonoscopy (whether due to risks of sedation, inconvenience of needing a driver, possible complications, need to discontinue anticoagulation, or due to colonic tortuosity or prior abdominopelvic surgery).
 It is also a convenient option for younger working patients, especially since the age for colorectal screening has been lowered to 45.